 The Dawes Plan put Berlin back on track.
 Within months it was once again among Europe’s foremost industrial cities.
 Industry’s debts had been cleared by inflation.
 Production reached soon prewar levels.
 German exports doubled within five years.
 At the end of that period, exports per capita were 12% higher than they had been in 1914.
 The 1920s were a turbulent time for Berlin and it became famous worldwide.
 In 1920, Greater Berlin area with its twenty districts was founded, doubling Berlin’s population to four million.
 Social and artistic experiments – unimaginable in Vienna, London and Paris – were happening there.
 Heinrich Mann called Berlin »a city of excitement and hope« and said that Berlin was anticipating the future.
 In 1923, Ernest Hemingway wrote, »Berlin is a vulgar, ugly, sullenly dissipated city.
 After the war, it plunged into an orgy that the Germans called the death dance.« In the eighteenth century, Venice had been a magnet for sex tourists.
 In the nineteenth century, that role had passed to Paris.
 And now, it was Berlin’s turn.

-In the last 1932 election, more than 70% of the Berliners voted for either the Communists or the Nazis.
-720,000 Berliners voted for Hitler.
+In the last 1932 election, more than 60% of the Berliners voted for either the Communists or the Nazis.
+270,000 Berliners voted for Hitler.
 He took his chance and became Chancellor on January 30, 1933.
 The Nazi reign of terror began.
 Hitler predicted, »In ten years nobody will recognize this city.« He was correct.
 On 27 February 1933, the Reichstag was set on fire.
 Hitler used this as a pretext to get rid of all opposition.
-By the middle of the 1930s, Jews, Catholics, Social Democrats and homosexuals were living a nightmare.
+By the middle of the 1930s, Jews, Catholics, Social Democrats, and Communists were living a nightmare.

 In 1933, Berlin’s Jewish Community was the largest in Germany.
 The first document mentioning Jews in the region dates back to the 10th century.
 Under Nazi rule, the 160,000 Jews in Berlin were gradually excluded from normal life.
 In October 1941, the Nazis finally banned Jewish emigration.
 That summer, there were still 65,000 Jews in Berlin.
 The number was increased by 9,000 people who the Nazis considered Jewish even though they did not so regard themselves.
 After the Wannsee Konferenz, more than 55,000 Jews of Berlin were deported.
 Most of them were murdered in Auschwitz, Lódz, Riga, Minsk Warsaw, Piaski, Majdanek, Theresienstadt and in Sachsenhausen, a concentration camp near Berlin.
 At the end of the war, only 1,900 of those who had been deported returned to Berlin.
 1,400 to 1,500 Jews had survived in the city.
-They were known as »U-Boote« (submarines) because of their underground existence.
-To 4,700 Jews marriage to non-Jews had afforded some protection.
+They were known as »U–Boote« because of their underground existence.
+4,700 Jews had been protected by the marriage to non-Jews.

 In autumn of 1943, British and American air forces began to bomb Berlin, killing ca. 50,000 Berliners and laying some 30 square kilometers of the city to ruins.
 After the surrender of German forces in 1945, Berlin was split into four sectors, one for each of the allies.
 Any hope of an early peace treaty was foiled by the divide in ideology between the Soviet Union and the other three allies.